Michaelpalacce/gobi/README.md

 rather the server just needs to notify the clients.
 The rest part of the server will publish to redis and the websockets will listen for events.

-- [ ] Implement rest interface for sending and receiving items
+- [ ] Implement REST interface for sending and receiving items
 - [ ] Refactor syncstrategies
 - [ ] Refactor websocket to not send and receive file anymore, create a separate helper
 - [ ] Refactor the processors to send the files with REST